Nicola Jephson Coates

-What sets this practice apart from other psychotherapeutic approaches is attuned touch.
+What sets this practice apart from other psychotherapeutic approaches is attuned touch, which can be very effective when wounding has occurred from conception until the age of about 2 years old, before a child can express themselves verbally.
 The touch is sensitive to physical and emotional states, it is trauma-sensitive, and can be experienced on skin or on clothes.
 The biodynamic approach treats each unique person with all their many layers, rather than as a body or a part thereof.

 Nicola works from Tree Space, a quiet, safe haven in Hindhead, Surrey.
 She also offers sessions in nature and in South Africa where she travels to when she can.